sandsower/gleam-monorepo-template/README.md

-# Gleam Monorepo Template
+# Gleam Monorepo Template - Lustre & Mist

-This is an example of how a gleam monorepo could be structure.
-The project structure is as follows:
+This is a template to be used for bootstrapping fresh Gleam monorepos, using Lustre for the frontend and Mist for the backend.
+Here's how the structure of this template looks:

 ```
 ├── backend
 │   ├── build